osamajomaa/MARC/README.md

 ### What Is MARC Composed Of?
 MARC is comprised of:<br>
-1. MARC Database: A MongoDB database that contains data about the mouse and human papers in PubMed, the proteins that they study and the Medical Subject Heading terms that they're annotated to.<br>
+**1. MARC Database:** A MongoDB database that contains data about the mouse and human papers in PubMed, the proteins that they study and the Medical Subject Heading terms that they're annotated to.<br>
-2. MARC Scripts: Python script files that parse data files and extract data, connect to the database and execute queries, build BLAST database and query it and build graph files.
+**2. MARC Scripts:** Python script files that parse data files and extract data, connect to the database and execute queries, build BLAST database and query it and build graph files.

 ***
 ## MARC How-To Guide